ashklein6/izi-access/README.md

     1. Click "Deploy Branch"
         1. The build may take several minutes
 1. Set up configuration variables on Heroku
-    1. On the settings tab click "Reveal Config Bars"
+    1. On the settings tab click "Reveal Config Vars"
-    1. In the "Key" box, add 'EMAIL_ADDRESS' (exactly like that, all caps with underscore)
+    1. In an empty KEY box, add `EMAIL_ADDRESS`.
+In the corresponding VALUE box, enter the email address from which users will receive their password reset link.
-    1. in the "Value" box, input the email address from which users will receive their password reset link
+    1. In an empty KEY box, add `EMAIL_ADDRESS`.
+In the corresponding VALUE box, enter the email address from which users will receive their password reset link.
+(Click the "Add" button to add another row if necessary)
-    1. Click the "Add" button on Heroku, repeat the above process for the password
-    1. In the Config Vars section, add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
+    1. In an empty KEY box, add `SERVER_SESSION_SECRET`.
+In the corresponding VALUE box, enter a random string that will be used for encryption and security.
+(Click the "Add" button to add another row if necessary)
 1. Create a Heroku Postgres database
     1. Click "Configure Add-ons" on the overview tab
     1. Search for Heroku Postgres